strontic/strontic.github.io/xcyclopedia/library/cipher.exe-28091B310D50CF546BC090D74701CA37.md

 ## Possible Misuse

 *The following table contains possible examples of `cipher.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `cipher.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --